 If you’re not familiar with a2 Milk®, let me give you the quick scoop…

-Regular cows milk here in the United Sates comes from cows that produce 2 types of beta-casein protein, A1 and A2, while a2 Milk® contains, you guess it, only A2 beta-casein protein.
+Regular cows milk here in the United Sates comes from cows that produce 2 types of beta-casein protein, A1 and A2 milk protein.
+While a2 Milk® contains, you guess it, only A2 beta-casein protein.

-What the heck is the difference between A1 and A2 protein?
+What the heck is the difference between A1 and A2 milk protein?

 Research shows that A1 protein may cause digestive discomfort in some people, while A2 protein is more easily digested.

 And, although lactose, the main sugar in milk, is the cause for some of this discomfort, lactose intolerance may not be the only culprit, as research published in the Nutrition Journal found all participants were able to drink a2 Milk© without digestive issues even though it contains lactose.

 What’s in a2 Milk?
 Is it genetically engineered?